-2012 Plan of Operation
+2013 Plan of Operation

-The company is in the process of completing a feasibility study and ore reserve report preparatory to the development of its Placer Project as soon as possible.

-Further drilling will be undertaken in the Placer mine, costing about P200 million, and the Kalayaan Project, the latter sole-funded by Philex Mining Corporation pursuant to a Farm-In Agreement executed in May 2011.
+The company is in the process of completing its Ore Resource estimates for the Placer Project.
+Further drilling will be undertaken in the Placer mine and the Kalayaan Project, the latter sole-funded by Philex Mining Corporation pursuant to the Farm-In Agreement with MMC dated May 2011.